 - 8 Repeat this procedure until you have added all required SSM/SFM transport streams to your system configuration. - 9 On the File menu, click Save.
-Alternatively, click the Save button on the toolbar.
+Alternatively, click the toolbar's Save button.
 Changes to the system are saved.

 Adding unicast transport streams